 3. Catalonia / Catalan Pyrenees (Spain): Home to the ¨birthplace¨ of Spanish rock climbing, Catalonia has a great array of climbs.
 Montserrat is a perfect place to start a sedimentary climb!

-4. Cochamo Valley (Chile): If you want big wall climbing, you can get more than enough here!
+4. Chile: If you want big wall climbing, you should explore Cochamo Valley!
 An incredible South American destination with exciting granite routes for adventurous climbers.

 Another great destination – El Chalten, Argentina – isn´t too far off, either….